-Local crime data is published at community level via the Constabulary's website and nationally via police.uk to increase the transparency of crime and performance data.
-The Constabulary's Performance Reports are available to the public on the Commissioner's website.
+Local crime data is published at a community level via the Constabulary's website and nationally via police.uk to increase the transparency of crime and performance data.

 Principle C: Defining outcomes in terms of sustainable economic, social and environmental benefits.